 92. Accept correction.

-94. Feed the hungry, shelter the cold and care for the single mothers.
+94. Feed the hungry, shelter the cold, and care for single mothers.

-96. Don’t believe everyone on Facebook is having more fun than you, is skinnier than you, funnier than you, have more beautiful houses, children, cars and vacations than you.
+96. Don’t believe everyone on Facebook is having more fun than you, skinnier than you, funnier than you, has more beautiful houses, children, cars, and vacations than you.
 It’s only some of the story.

 97. Everyone’s lives make more sense in the rear view mirror than as it is happening.